Milad Meydavoudi

-Milad Meydavoudi (ميلاد میداوودی, born 20 January 1985 in Masjed Soleyman) is an Iranian football player, who last played for Naft Masjed Soleyman in Persian Gulf Pro League.
-He was appointed as assistant coach of Khooshe Talaei Saveh F.C.
+Milad Meydavoudi (میلاد میداوودی; born 20 January 1985) is an Iranian football coach and former player who played as a striker and winger.
+He is currently an assistant coach at Esteghlal.

+Meydavoudi began his professional playing career with Esteghlal Ahvaz in 2004.
+He later played for Pas, Al-Ahli, Esteghlal, Aluminium, Esteghlal Khuzestan, Saipa, Rah Ahan, Siah Jamegan, and Naft Masjed Soleyman.
+At international level, he represented Iran from 2007 to 2011, making 29 appearances and scoring seven goals.

 Club career

 Meydavoudi started his career at Esteghlal Ahvaz with whom he made his professional debut in 2004.
 He was brought to Esteghlal Ahvaz by Nasser Hejazi from youth team.

 In the next season he played for Pas Tehran because of army services and quickly emerged as a promising youngster, before moving back to Esteghlal Ahvaz for the 2006–07 season.

 On February 1, 2008 Meydavoudi signed a 4-month loan contract with UAE League side Al-Ahli for a transfer fee of $600,000.

 On February 8, 2008 Meydavoudi signed a 2.5-year contract extension with Esteghlal Ahvaz which kept him at the Takhti Stadium until 2010.
 But on September 22, 2008 he signed a 1-year contract with Al-Ahli for a transfer fee of $1,000,000.
 In 2010, he joined Esteghlal where he scored two goals in his debut.
 In November 2010, Meydavoudi was injured possibly for the remainder of the 2010–11 season.
 In winter 2013, Meydavoudi joined Aluminium returning with his former coach Parviz Mazloomi.
 After Aluminium's relegation to the Azadegan League, he joined Esteghlal Khuzestan.
 On 1 June 2014 he joined Saipa, signing a two-year contract on 19 June 2014.